michaelo/prosit/README.md

 # prosit

 ATT!
-WIP, NOT FUNCTIONAL.
+The WIP is strong with this one, but it's running now.
+Tested building for macOS (clang) and Windows 10 (msbuild).

 The gist:

-    prosit update # Update all dependencies as specifed in the manifest prosit init . # Set up a new best-effort prosit-manifest in the current working directory prosit --help
+    prosit update # Update all dependencies as specifed in the manifest prosit init # Set up a new best-effort project.manifest in the current working directory prosit --help